ADN-DevTech/Maya-Cpp-Wizards/README.md

 1) Xcode Install
 ----------------

 There is 2 way to install the Wizards for Xcode.
 You can either modify Xcode.app directly (requires super-user rights), or modify per-user Templates.
+You may also want to read [this article](http://around-the-corner.typepad.com/adn/2013/06/new-maya-cppython-plug-in-wizards.html) if you do not have the right OS & compiler version.

 Modifying Xcode.app